-To learn more about school appearances or to book Chubby for your event, please contact Joan Palumbo at [email protected].
+To learn more about school appearances, please contact Kate Gatterdam [email protected].

 PowerPLAYThe PowerPLAY program presented by Novant Health helps encourage our youth live a healthy lifestyle.
 In includes an interactive nutrition video, portion control lesson and floor hockey lesson.